 | Legal and corporate setup | $15k–$40k | Not included in software quote — shown for context |

 * Planning estimates only.
-Actual costs vary by vendor, scope, and compliance requirements.
-Licensing and legal figures are not software costs — they are shown here to give the full first-year picture.
+Licensing and legal figures are not software costs — shown to give the full first-year picture.

 What is the typical online casino software development cost in 2026?